-The main rate of corporation tax is 19%.
-On the 3 March 2021, the Chancellor of the Exchequer announced in the Budget a future increase in the corporation tax rate from 19% to 25%, effective from 1 April 2023.
-This change having been substantially enacted by 31 December 2021, the new rate has been used in recognising the Company's deferred tax assets and liabilities should the reversal be expected to take place after 1 April 2023.
+The main rate of corporation tax is 19% for the financial year 2022.
+The rate will increase to 25% with effect from 1 April 2023.
+This change having been substantively enacted has been used in recognising the Company's deferred tax assets and liabilities for reversals expected to take place on or after 1 April 2023.